 But before you let that myth stop you from going ahead with your plans, realize that it’s not usually true.
-Babies can switch successfully between the breast and the bottle.
-Even if he develops a bottle preference, you can still get him to breastfeed if you work at it.
+Most babies can switch successfully between the breast and the bottle.
+Even if he develops a bottle preference, you can usually still get him to breastfeed if you work at it.

 When Can I Introduce a Bottle to a Breastfed Baby?

 Here’s where I got lucky with my daughter.
-Since I had 10 weeks off of work, she was exclusively breastfed until the 2-month mark.
+Since I had 10 weeks off from work, she was exclusively breastfed until the 2-month mark.

 That gave me two weeks of introducing the bottle before I went back to the office.
 Turns out, that was one of the keys to my success.

-But because nothing is ever easy about motherhood, if you wait months before introducing the bottle, it can become a problem too.
-Your baby might refuse the bottle and only want to be breastfed. (source)
+Because nothing is ever easy about motherhood, if you wait months before introducing the bottle, it can become a problem, too.
+Your baby might refuse the bottle and only want to be breastfed.